caleb221/Simple-Pi-Fever-Detection-RM402-/README.md

 # feedBack_stats.py
 Statistical analysis done on feedback data for a class.
 Papers and whatnot are elsewhere, this is a code section.

+# DISCLAIMER
+THIS SETUP AS IS SHOULD NOT BE USED IN A MEDICAL SETTING!
+THE ALGORITHM IS FAR TOO SIMPLE (in the current state) TO BE GIVEN TO ANY MEDICAL CARE PROFESSIONAL FOR DIAGNOSIS.

 Thanks for looking at my code!
 -Caleb